Skip to content

 "chunk_count": 0,

-"metadata": {"pages": 50, "extraction_mode": "Text"}
+"metadata": {"pages": 50, "pdf_extraction_method": "edgeparse"}

 }

-Cause: PDF is image-based (scanned document, no embedded text layer)
+• PDF is image-based (scanned document, no embedded text layer)

-Solution 1 - Enable Vision Mode:
+Solution 1 - Retry with Vision backend:

 Terminal window

-# Re-upload with vision mode
+# Re-upload with explicit Vision backend

 curl -X POST http://localhost:8080/api/v1/documents/upload \